tracee/tracee/context-logger/context-logger-watchdog/README.md

 ### Using Spring-AOP
 Using spring-AOP, aspects will only be applied at method invocations on spring proxy instances.
-Therefore the following spring-MVC example will not work.
+Therefore the following spring-MVC example will not work, if you call the exampleMethod via this.

     @Controller
     public class Example {